Get Involved and Help Us Reach Our Goals

 Become a Partner or Sponsor

 Community collaboration opens the door to many opportunities and allows Manna to expand its outreach.
 We’re always looking for ways to better the lives of the people we serve and help those who are chronically unemployed or underemployed.
-An ongoing goal of Manna is to build upon our relationship with the community, while the community builds upon its relationship with Manna.
+An ongoing goal of Manna is to strengthen our relationship with the greater community.
 Together, we can foster a strong foundation for shared prosperity and enhance the overall health of our community.
 Let’s connect and make a difference today.

 Become a Volunteer

 When people give of their time and talents, it reinforces Manna’s efforts and positively influences the vitality of our region.
 Opportunities for volunteering are available seven days a week and include cooking, serving food, cleaning, food pick-ups, working in the garden and more.
 Maybe you even provide a professional service our clients need.
-Call Jay Ferguson at 970-385-5095 ext.
-5 or email Volunteer@MannaSoupKitchen.org.
+Contact Aaron Marshall at (970) 385-5095, ext.
+6 or email firstname.lastname@example.org to learn more.

 Manna continues to maintain strong community-wide support and is recognized for its longevity of services and fiscal astuteness.
 Community backing is required to fund and run all of Manna’s programs and services.
-When you make a monetary donation, it helps leverage purchases of large quantities of food at deeply discounted prices through Care & Share and US Foods.
-Of the money donated to Manna, 40 percent comes from grants, 23 percent from fundraisers, 29 percent from Individuals and churches, 5 percent from businesses, and percent from program revenue.
-Click here to donate now because no one should ever go hungry.
+When you make a monetary donation, it helps leverage purchases of large quantities of food at deeply discounted prices through Care & Share Food Bank and US Foods.
+Manna currently funds operations through a combination of City & County grants, fundraisers, program revenue, and donations from individuals, churches, civic organizations, and businesses.
+Click here to make a donation now.

 Did you know…

-- Manna’s garden project provides food for its kitchen and culinary program
+- Manna’s on-site garden provides food for its kitchen and culinary program

-- Manna has a free & fresh produce stand for qualified individuals
+- Manna offers a free and fresh produce stand during growing season

-- Manna’s culinary program is the only one in the region; anyone can enroll
+- Manna’s culinary program is the only one of its kind in the region; anyone is eligible to enroll

-- Manna does not receive funding from the federal government
+- Manna receives no funding from the federal government